Game Console Gamepad Controller - Dismantled for reference and curiosity

-In the same way the console it was intended for use on revamped the failing electronic games market in the US its controller did much the same for console controller designs.
+In the same way the console it was designed for revamped the failing electronic games market in the US, the NES Controller did much the same for game controller design.

 The design was originally used on the Nintendo Famicom where the controllers were hardwired to the console as opposed to the proprietary seven pin connector version on the NES.

-The NES controllers both have Start and Select buttons whereas on the Famicom only the primary or player 1 controller have these buttons.
-The second Famicom controller incorporates a microphone which is not replicated on the NES version.
-This means that there are a select few games of note that certain actions could not be completed without this feature; eg. The Legend of Zelda.
+The NES controllers both have Start and Select buttons whereas on the Famicom only the primary or player 1 controller has these buttons.
+The second Famicom controller incorporates a microphone that's not replicated on the NES version.
+This means there are a select few games that certain actions could not be completed without this feature; eg. The Legend of Zelda.

-Design-wise, the controller was basic yet very functional but would have been easier to use for prolonged gaming sessions if the action buttons had been up higher on the brick rather than close to the bottom.
+Design-wise the controller is basic yet very functional with the main complaint being that prolonged gaming sessions would be more comfortable if the action buttons had been up higher rather than close to the bottom.